 B) They’re mostly white guys (it’s relevant, I promise).

-AI 2027 is a report theoretically predicting the timeline of Superintelligence over the next couple of years.
+The AI 2027 report theorises the timeline of Superintelligence over the next couple of years.
 There’s a substantial focus on misalignment—where AI stops serving humans and begins to act in its own self interests.

-This is the point where the white-guy fear, science-fictional awe and libidinal arousal all begin to collide in real life.
+This is the place where the white-guy fear, science-fictional awe and libidinal arousal all begin to coalesce in real life.

-Our current political landscape has dumbass podcasters swinging elections and a nightmare blunt rotation of a nation openly stating they “create a pretend world”.
-Superintelligence being “misaligned” with “human interests” doesn’t sound nearly as catastrophic as Superintelligence being aligned with the nefarious people in power who’re already within close proximity to the Silicon Valley key-card holders of these technologies.
-I needn’t name names but they’re all weird fucking guys powered by father-shaped holes in their hearts.
+Our current political landscape has dumbass podcasters swinging elections and a nightmare blunt rotation of a country openly stating they “create a pretend world”.
+Superintelligence being “misaligned” with “human interests” doesn’t sound nearly as catastrophic as Superintelligence being “aligned” with the current people in power and their emotional-support, Silicon Valley sycophants when all of them are weird fucking guys powered by dad-shaped holes in their hearts itching to pull the Scooby-Doo mask off this technology and reveal it to be a nefarious tool of repression.

-I can’t help but see how these conversations about Superintelligence being misaligned are panicked and masochistic, wary but curiously receptive to the dystopian possibility of a machine uprising cleansing the world.
-They are a fundamentally white supremacist fantasy—steeped in patriarchal and colonial guilt or Christian fundamentalist suicidal ideation or apocalyptic nihilism.
-A more cynical part of me believes the conversations of Superintelligence are a distraction, a misdirect from the environmental and economic exploitations that are propping up this technology.
+I can’t help but notice how these conversations about Superintelligence’s misalignment are masochistic—wary but curiously receptive to the dystopian possibility of the machines cleansing the world.
+They are a fundamentally white supremacist fantasy—steeped in colonial guilt, christian fundamentalist suicidal ideation or the patriarchal urge to die slow in the undriven snow and take all of civilisation with them.
+A cynical part of me can’t help but see fear-mongering about Superintelligence feels like a misdirect from the technofeudalist ambitions of mass surveillance.

 AI marks the Imperial March of an Orwellian cyberspace where post-truth is one-shotting uni students and baby boomers alike.
-Some of my darlings are getting caught in the hype and I want to shake the black and white swirls out their eyes.
-A ratking of the worst people imaginable can’t wait for this technology to become so advanced that it’s indistinguishable from human creativity—as if their silicone-based salivation isn’t a perfect, spit-shined reflection of their contempt for humanity itself.
+Some of my darlings are getting caught in the hype.
+I want to shake the black and white swirls out their eyes.
+A ratking of the worst people imaginable can’t wait for this technology to become so advanced that it’s indistinguishable from human creativity—as if their silicone-based salivation doesn’t provide a perfect, spit-shined reflection of their contempt for humanity itself.

 We’re walking the plank, bruv.
 The sharks are circling and the water below is a hyperreality where nobody knows what the fuck is real.
-The confusion and paranoia is making everyone mean, jumpy, cruel and incurious.
-Americans are lynching kids and teenagers for playing knock down ginger and weirdos everywhere are trying to transvestigate any woman who doesn’t look like Baywatch-Era Pamela Anderson.
-We’re supposed to believe that a San Francisco-based Super Random Word Generator spewing up fantasised facts and pseudo-sentient Photoshops churning out fake images are going to be a stabilising presence to our so-called democracy?
+Open curiosity is replaced with distrustful paranoia.
+Americans lynch kids and teenagers for playing knock down ginger and weirdos everywhere are trying to transvestigate any woman who doesn’t look like Baywatch-Era Pamela Anderson.
+And we’re supposed to believe that a Silicon Valley Word Generator spewing up fantasised facts and pseudo-sentient Photoshops churning out fake images are going to be a stabilising presence to our so-called democracy?

 It’s about to get PEAK politically.
-Right wingers are about to flood the internet with some of the most bizarre, shit-stirring, incoherently unfunny slop you’ve ever seen.
-Sycophantic politicians will be able to ai-generate dead cats instantly whenever they need to distract from some shady scandal they want bury.
+Right-wingers are about to flood the internet with some of the most mean-spirited, cognitively dissonant and ideologically incoherent weirdo slop you’ve ever seen.
+Sycophantic politicians will amplify AI-generated dead cats whenever they need to distract from some shady scandal they want buried.

-It feels dramatic to say but the systemic undervaluing Art is the first pillar to be corroded in the abandonment of human freedom.
-I thought about zeroing in on the artistic ramifications of Generative AI but I feel I’ve already said everything I feel on that.
-I just really want to hammer home how much AI fucking sucks, the people who (ab)use it largely fucking suck and the people who benefit from it fucking suck.
+The systemic undervaluing of art is the first pillar to be corroded in the abandonment of human freedom.
+I considered zeroing in on the artistic ramifications of Generative AI but I feel I’ve already said everything I feel on that.
+I just really want to hammer home how much this technology fucking sucks, the people who (ab)use it largely fucking suck and the people who benefit from it fucking suck.
+Everyone has a choice to suck less but denying all this suckiness doesn’t make it go away.

-But I’m not the feds or your dad.
+But ultimately, I’m not the feds.
+I’m not your dad.
+I’m not your boss.

 It occurs to me there is a stark, cultural divide here.
 Black culture has a long history of self-governance with plagiarists—particularly in music genres like Rap or Grime.
 There are derogatory terms and punitive measures for lyricists who steal lyrics (or the more intangible crime of “stealing my whole flow”).
 There’s also an implicit system of reverential taking, where greatness pays lyrical homage to other greatness.